 Collaborate closely with other Exploratorium divisions to support and expand capacity for education program development

 Responsible for a $6M+ annual program budget, funded by a diverse portfolio of private foundations, contracts, and government agencies

-Graduate degree in a related field and 10 years’ experience in a position of leadership, or an equivalent combination of training and experience; PhD or EdD preferred
+PhD in a related field and 10 years of leadership experience, or equivalent combination of training and experience, required